YazZHh/CanalBot/README.md

 ## Settings
 - `delete_torrents_afterwards` if set to True will delete permanently torrent file *(the downloaded one, not the file encoded or copied)* from disk and qBittorrent Web UI.
 - `auto_encode` do what its name does : if set to True, it will automatically encode the file, however if set to False, it will just copy the file to the desired location.
-- `lang` is used to choose the language of subtitles that will be burned in the video (however Tsundere-Raws provides french subs).
+- `lang` is used to choose the language of subtitles that will be burned in the video (however Tsundere-Raws only provides french subs).
 - `extract_subtitles` if set to True the script will extract subtitles see the [file structure](#File-Structure).
 - `suffix` define the end of the file.
 Episode name will be in this format, again, see the [file structure](#File-Structure).
 - `quality` obviously the video quality of the episodes you want the script to download (1080p OR 720p).